jdtsmith/speedrect/README.md

 ## Features

-- [Bindings](#key-listing) for all the basic rectangle functions: open, insert string, kill, delete, clear, copy, yank.
+- Single-key [bindings](#key-listing) for all the basic rectangle functions: open, insert string, kill, delete, clear, copy, yank.
-- Useful, but by default unbound command to delete whitespace from the rectangle rightwards.
+- Exposes useful unbound command to delete whitespace from the rectangle rightwards.
 - Additional command to _invert the deletion_, i.e. delete the _unmarked columns_, keeping only the marked rectangle on those lines.
 - Ability to restore the last rectangle's position, which gets auto-saved.
 - Change your mind and start a new rectangle from point.